 I think it’s bigger than that though… or maybe more simple… either way, James Taylor has got it right.
 Their secret is that they simply enjoy the passage of time.
 They’re able to live in the moment without worrying about what happened yesterday, what’s happening later today, and what’s going to happen tomorrow.

 I think it also helps that they generally have no concept of time.
 I remember the most relaxing vacation I’ve ever taken.
-Me and a buddy took the camper to the beach for a week.
-When we arrived we took off our watches, and being 15+ years ago, we had no cell phones or any other way to track the time.
-We spent the entire week not knowing or caring what time it was, or having to worry about being any place at any certain time.
+A buddy and I took the camper to the beach for a week.
+When we arrived we took off our watches.
+Being 15+ years ago, we had no cell phones or any other way to track the time.
+We spent the entire week not knowing or caring what time it was or having to worry about being any place at any certain time.
 We woke when we woke, ate when we ate, and slept when we slept.
 We simply enjoyed the passage of time, and it was probably the most relaxed I’ve been in my adult life.

 On shifts where I don’t have meetings or other obligations, I could avoid looking at the clock.
 It’s not like the end of the night is going to come and go and I’ll forget to go home.
-Eventually everyone will be leaving and maintenance will come around with the vacuum.
+Eventually, everyone will be leaving and maintenance will come around with the vacuum.
 On days where the boys and I are just hanging out at the house, I’ll avoid checking the clock every twenty minutes.
-It’s not like I’ll miss the tell tale signals that they’re starting to get hungry for lunch, and sleepy for nap.
+It’s not like I’ll miss the telltale signals that they’re starting to get hungry for lunch, and sleepy for a nap.